Grouloo/shulk/README.md

 ### Loading and pattern matching

-Loading is a State, which means you can handle it with `match`.
+Loading is a union, which means you can handle it with `match`.

 ```ts
 match(loading).case({